 The Unsecured Property Tax Cycle: Where Technology Helps

 Unsecured property tax in every state revolves around an organization’s moveable assets and the depreciation of those assets.
-One of the main differences between secured vs. unsecured property tax is that the personal property tax cycle requires you to file a return estimating the value of your assets, while the real estate tax cycle does not.
+One of the main differences between secured vs. unsecured property tax is that the personal property tax cycle, as noted above, requires you to file a return estimating the value of your assets, while the real estate tax cycle does not.
 (For real estate, you simply receive a notice of your property’s assessed value, which kicks off the tax cycle.)
 This single difference—the valuation of assets—adds a layer of complexity to unsecured taxes that makes software a worthwhile investment.

 If you’re tackling the filing stage without software, that means you’re doing the work of depreciating your assets elsewhere, perhaps in an Excel spreadsheet.
 That requires your team to contact assessors to get the appropriate depreciation schedules and then apply them to your assets manually, altering the numbers as needed to get an accurate valuation.
 Once those values are determined, you or another team member must enter them into return forms by hand.